Last updated: Dec. 18, 2020

 - UW mental health resources available for students

-Are all regular iSchool operations/services available and how will I access them if I’m not in Seattle? (added 6/26/20)
+Are all regular iSchool operations/services available and how will I access them if I’m not in Seattle?
+(6/26/20)

 All iSchool staff and faculty are working and available to assist you.

 As directed by the UW Back to Workplace task force, the iSchool has created a “COVID-19 Prevention Plan” to guide our gradual and safe return to the workplace for staff, faculty and student workers.
-As we implement this plan, the majority of our employees will work remotely throughout summer and autumn terms to reduce population density on campus; however, all regular operations are continuing.
+As we implement this plan, the majority of our employees are working remotely to reduce population density on campus; however, all regular operations are continuing.

 - Contact our admissions office at firstname.lastname@example.org.